MalcolmSlaney/QuickSIN_Benchmark/README.md

 The SNR-50 score differs depending on whether it is calculated by the conventional counting approach or via logistic regression.
 This difference appears to be systematic and is shown in the scatter plot below.
-We see a 1 to 2dB upward shift (pessimism) in the results using the counting algorithm.
+We see a 1.5dB upward shift (pessimism) in the results when using the counting algorithm.
 While the regression method has a firmer statistical basis, we compare to human results